saliormoon/Cookbook/recipes/CompilingUnderWindows.md

 Since most of the scripts assume they're running on a unix system, some directories are treated as mandatory and thus have to be created on the drive where you checked out your source:

   mkdir -p /cygdrive/c/var/tmp/

+You probably already downloaded and installed [Ruby](https://www.ruby-lang.org/en/downloads/).
+Now we need to install the httparty and rspec gems.
+In order to use gem, you need to [Install certificates](https://gist.github.com/fnichol/867550).
+Once you did that you can run:

+    gem install httparty rspec

+The *bin/rspec.bat* created by gem is not sufficient for being run by the unittesting facility; replace it with something like this:

+    @ECHO OFF
+    IF NOT "%~f0" == "~f0" GOTO :WinNT
+    @"C:\Program Files (x86)\Rub21-x64\bin\ruby.exe" "C:/Program Files (x86)/Ruby21-x64/bin/rspec" %1 %2 %3 %4 %5 %6 %7 %8 %9
+    GOTO :EOF
+    :WinNT
+    @"C:\Program Files (x86)\Ruby21-x64\bin\ruby.exe" "C:/Program Files (x86)/Ruby21-x64/bin/rspec" %*

 You can then run the unittests like that: